tpayne/terraform-examples/README.md

 	3) cd samples/docker
 	4) terraform init && terraform plan && terraform apply -auto-approve

-The samples will return an error as the OS example will simply exit after creation.

 You can delete all the resources using `terraform destroy -auto-approve -force`

 Running GCP Samples